Mineral springs and colonnades

 The springs are located in five colonnades: Hot Spring Colonnade, Market Colonnade, Castle Colonnade, Mill Colonnade and Park Colonnade.
 The Hot Spring, Market and Castle Colonnade are in close proximity to the Hotel Romance.
 The remaining colonnades are just in 3-5 minute walking distance from the hotel.

 This modern reinforced concrete colonnade in the functionalist style from 1975 covers the most famous mineral spring – the Hot Spring – spring No. 1.
-The geyser releases about 2,000 liters of mineral water on average.
+The geyser releases about 2,000 liters of mineral water/minute on average.
 Today, it is the only source used for baths.
 However, the Hot Spring is also used for drinking cure.
 In the area of the colonnade, there are 5 spring water containers with the temperatures of 72 °C, 57 °C and 41 °C.

 Richly carved wooden colonnade in Swiss style was built between 1882-1883, designed by the famous Viennese architects Fellner and Helmer.
 In the interior of the Market Colonnade can be found three mineral springs:

 - The Charles IV spring – temperature 64 °C, spring No. 2

 - Lower Castle Spring I. – temperature 61 °C, spring No. 3a

 - Market Spring – temperature 65,2 °C, spring No. 5